ILikeMice/Pygame-Chess-Bot/README.md

 # Pygame Chess Bot

 As the name suggests, this is a chess bot written using pygame.
+It uses Stockfish and a python library for it.

 For now, you can only play as black (Will add a choice later on).
 At the beginning of the python file, you can choose to set the computers rating, although this isn't recommended.
 During the game, there will be a red square on the fields you click to indicate your selection.